56quarters/avalonms/doc/usage.rst

 * ``--daemon-group=GROUP`` - Run the server as this group.
 The server will switch to this non-privileged group when started as root and run in daemon mode.

-* ``--db-path=PATH`` - Path to a file to use for the the backing SQLite database for storing collection meta data.
+* ``--db-path=PATH`` - Path to a file to use for the the backing SQLite database for storing collection metadata.

 * ``--error-log=PATH`` - Path to a file to use for server errors and application informational logging.